KarimRedaHassan/Navigation-Component-OptionsMenu-with-Custom-Transition-Animation-and-Custom-Navigation-Listener/README.md

 7. For menu items that used to navigate between the NavGraph destination, Use navController.navigate(item.getItemId(), null, navOptions) to handle the navigation for you.
 8. If there is no such destination, Use Switch/Case block to differentiate between the menu items
-9. Always return true so that the OptionsMenu item is checked.

 Here is a complete code snippet